A story written for the Lodestar Contest

 ”We should have had breakfast, I’m starving,” I call out to his retreating back.

 My stomach's rumbling and I’m thinking this is a bad idea.
 Sean just grunts and pedals faster, getting way ahead of me.
 He shouts out something I can't decipher.
 He’s either angry, or just determined to show off.
 Whatever it is, his mood is making me unsettled.

 “Hey, wait for me.”
 I attempt to catch up.

 We race toward the river.
 I hear it before I can see it.
 Torrents of water tumbling down the steep terrain, over rocks hidden after the unseasonable downpours of the last week.

-We drop our bikes, flopping onto the grass to get our breaths back.
-The race had cheered me up and laugh out loud after the exhilarating ride, but when I turn to Sean, I soon realise he isn't joining in.
+We drop our bikes, flopping onto the grass to get our breath back.
+The race had cheered me up and I laugh out loud after the exhilarating ride, but when I turn to Sean, I soon realise he isn't joining in.
 I'm shocked to see tears mixed with the sweat.

 “Christ.
 What’s going on, mate?”

 “I’m in trouble.”
 Sean’s voice catches in his throat.
 “I don’t know what to do.”
 I wait for him to say more, but he scrubs away the tears and jumps up before I can ask him anything.
 “Fuck it.
 Let’s go.”